hipe/tmx/doc_test/doc/issues/042-sub-magic-for-assertions.md

 ## what is "sub-magic" and what is our chain of matcher-expressers?

-the code-node near #note-1 is one of several "matcher-expressers" that we traverse over in order, looking for the first one that matches.
+the code-node near [#here.B] is one of several "matcher-expressers" that we traverse over in order, looking for the first one that matches.
 (the following will serve as the definition of "matcher-expresser", which we may refer to as simply "matcher" further down below.)